-In Togo, 368 women die for every 100,000 live births and nearly 1 in 10 children will not live to see their 5th birthday.
-That’s 15x the rate for developed countries.
-The majority of these deaths are from diseases that are treatable at very low costs; like malaria, diarrhea, and pneumonia.
-Unfortunately, Togo lacks the functioning healthcare system to deliver effective treatments to women and children.
-As a result, 70% of Togo’s population lives without access to adequate healthcare.
+In Togo, 368 women die for every 100,000 live births, and nearly 1 in 10 children will not live to see their fifth birthday.
+That’s 15X the rate for developed countries.
+The majority of these deaths are from diseases that are entirely treatable at very low costs, like malaria, diarrhea, and pneumonia.
+Unfortunately, Togo lacks the functioning healthcare system required to deliver effective treatments to women and children in need.
+Essential healthcare systems, including personnel, supplies, and training, are currently absent or insufficient throughout much of the country.
+As a result, 70% of Togo’s population, nearly six million people, lives without access to adequate healthcare.

 The mission of Integrate Health is to make quality primary healthcare accessible to all.
 IH works alongside governments and the local community to implement and study an integrated approach to strengthening primary healthcare delivery in order to achieve universal health coverage.
 By integrating professional Community Health Workers with improved care in public clinics, IH creates a patient-centered health system that is accountable to the community and dramatically reduces mortality in resource-limited settings.
 This system includes four key components:

 Clinical Capacity-Building.
 Ensuring high-quality care by providing ongoing training and continuing medical education to nurses and midwives.

 Community Health Workers.
 Community Health Workers (CHWs) are frontline healthcare providers, predominantly women, recruited from the community they serve.
 They are trained, equipped, supervised, salaried, and fiercely passionate, combining a lifetime of local knowledge with an ongoing medical education.